 He set up the national schemes, Green Gym and Health Walks in the mid 1990s.

-The two workshops he will be delivering for us are:
+The two workshops he delivered for us were:

 Early Years and Primary